MonDrachen/Battleship/README.md

 # Battleship
-Battleship game to play in Pyhton terminal
+Battleship game to play in terminal